 Content length is another distinguishing factor between a blog and an article.
-Blog posts are relatively short and usually 500-700 words ling while articles are more descriptive and can be 1000-1500 or even 2000 words long.
+Blog posts are relatively short and usually 500-700 words long while articles are more descriptive and can be 1000-1500 or even 2000 words long.
 Really?
 Blog posts are nowadays more than 1500 words long and some even exceed 8000 words.
 Moreover, for SEO purposes and also for being more informative, we write long blog posts.
-The thin line between the length of articles and blog-posts already crumbled.
+The thin line between the length of articles and blog posts already crumbled.

 Blog Vs Article: SEO Keyword

 Usually, bloggers tend to write blogs considering keywords.
-Because search engine optimization allows those blogs to reach a wider range of audience or viewers.
+Because search engine optimization allows those blogs to reach a wider range of audiences or viewers.
 On the other hand, articles are usually written without considering the keywords.
-Keywords actually don’t play an important role in article creation.
+Keywords don’t play an important role in article creation.

 Blog Vs Article: Editing

-Well, those are the things happened years ago.
+Well, those are the things that happened years ago.
 What is the situation now?
-Now, most of the blogs are becoming longer and longer and sometimes written in a formal way.
+Now, most of the blogs are becoming longer and longer and sometimes written formally.
 Moreover, grammatical errors are considered a bad SEO practice nowadays.
 So, editing is also becoming vital for blogposts.